tauri-apps/tauri/.changes/check-android-lib-symbols.md

 "@tauri-apps/cli": patch:enhance
 ---

-Check if the Rust library contains the symbols required at runtime by Java (Android).
+Check if the Rust library contains the symbols required at runtime for Android and iOS apps.